Adopt a Cat from Habitat

 Unlike many shelters where animals are confined to cages, most of Habitat's cats are placed in foster homes.
 Habitat for Cats does not operate a "shelter".
 Private foster care provides the environment to transition the rescued stray cat from life outdoors and to socialize young kittens that have never had human contact.

-The foster cats are "show cased" for adoption at Habitat's Adoption Center & Clinic located at 1322 Ashley Blvd, New Bedford.
+The foster cats are "shown" for adoption at Habitat's Adoption Center & Clinic located at 1322 Ashley Blvd, New Bedford.

 Habitat for Cats adoption policy is intended to provide a safe, caring, lifelong home to our cats/kittens, and to provide the adopter with a compatible pet.